How do I tell my children I’m struggling to pay for Christmas?

 Can I take out a loan to pay for Christmas?

-I’m struggling to pay my DMP after Christmas – what can I do?
+I’m struggling to pay my plan after Christmas – what can I do?

-If you’re struggling to make payments on your DMP – or your living costs – once the festive season is over, please get in touch with us.
-We’ll do our very best to help you keep your plan on track.
+If you’re struggling to make payments on your plan – or your living costs – once the festive season is over, please get in touch with us.
+We’ll do our very best to help you keep everything on track.